 The other turkey was cooked on high yield at 170 doneness and 4 level browning for 6 hours then held overnight for 8 hours at 150 doneness and 1 level browning.

 One turkey was staged at 165 and 0 browning over night for 14 hours and then finished in the Collectramatic fryer for 3 minutes.

 Staged & fried turkey – 84% yield

 The Collectramatic Open Fryer OF59C uses FilterFry technology to cook chicken and other foods to golden perfection.
 Its patented cold zone prevents cracklings from scorching and tainting your shortening.
 The OF59C is an open fryer with 18 lb (8.2 kg) capacity and an 8-channel programmable control.

 The Collectramatic High Efficiency Fryer LP56 operates at a fraction of the pressure of high pressure fryers.
 This means longer shortening life, less wear on the equipment, and a better kitchen environment.
 The LP56 is a high efficiency pressure fryer with 18 lb.
 (8.2 kg) capacity and an 8-channel programmable control.

 The Winston Shortening Filter F662T has a 90 lb.
 (41 kg.) tank capacity.
-Includes a heavy-duty pump and motor speeds with a filtering time of three gallons per minute.
+Includes a heavy-duty pump and motor that speeds filtering time to three gallons per minute.
 Portable design allows for the filtering of one or multiple fryers.
 Quick disconnect provides safe operation.